-After the detailed description of the observations coinciding with the O_3 drop at TOP station, within the ABL, and at the BASE, we evaluated a 5 yr dataset (October 2000 to December 2005) of the TOP station for the occurrence of sudden O_3 decreases.

-- 20 As the events observed during the SALSA experiment were restricted to days with high irradiation, we split the analysis into days with total irradiated energy exceeding 20 MJ m-2 and days with less energy input.
+After the detailed investigation of the observations coinciding with the O3 drop at TOP station, within the ABL, and at the BASE, we also evaluated a 5 year dataset (October 2000 to December 2005) of the TOP station for the occurrence of sudden O3 decreases.
+As the events observed during the SALSA experiment were restricted to days with high irradiation, we split the analysis into days with total irradiated energy exceeding 20 MJ m-2 and days with less energy input.
 The radiation days were further subdivided into days with and without Alpine Pumping.
 The resulting diurnal histogram is shown in Fig. 9.
-The class with low radiation shows a smooth distribution curve, with highest - values between 08:00 h and 10:00 h.
+The class with low radiation shows a smooth distribution curve, with highest values between 08:00 h and 10:00 h.
 During night, only few events were detected.
-Both classes with high irradiated energy are characterized by a sharp peak in the early morning, with maximum frequency between 08:00 h and 09:00 h.
-In the afternoon and during night, there were almost no events found.
+Both classes with high irradiated energy were characterized by a sharp peak in the early morning, with maximum frequencies between 08:00 h and 09:00 h.
+Almost no events were found in the afternoon and during night time.